 What is VAT settlement?

 VAT invoicing is the process by which a VAT-registered company reports and pays VAT to the Danish Tax Agency.
-Depending on the size of the company and industry, VAT must be paid either monthly, quarterly or semi-annually.
+Depending on the size of the company and industry, VAT must be paid monthly, quarterly or semi-annually.

 How VAT invoicing works